-Northern Sky Theater is a non-profit (501c3) professional theatre company.
+Northern Sky Theater is a non-profit (501c3) professional theater company.
 Northern Sky’s mission is to create, develop, and present professional musical and dramatic productions which will further the knowledge and appreciation of the culture and heritage of the United States.
-We create all original musical shows – everything you see on our stage has been created for Northern Sky and has been performed on our stage before it has been seen anywhere else.
+We create all original musical shows.
+Everything you see on our stage has been created specifically for Northern Sky audiences.
+Shows are performed here before being seen anywhere else.

 What is the history of Northern Sky?
 How long has it been around?

-The story of Northern Sky Theater begins with a group called “The Heritage Ensemble.”
-Dave Peterson, a professor at the University of Wisconsin – Madison, created this group after discovering a pine-rimmed theatre while camping at Peninsula State Park.
+The story begins with a group called “The Heritage Ensemble.”
+Dave Peterson, a professor at the University of Wisconsin – Madison, created this group after discovering a pine-rimmed theater while camping at Peninsula State Park.
 Feeling the magic in this wooded setting, he assembled a group of singers and musicians to perform on the stage.
 The Heritage Ensemble would go on to perform on the Peninsula State Park stage for the next 20 years.
 During these 20 years, the troupe produced and per formed original concerts and reviews covering many aspects of Midwester folklore.

 In 1990, long time members of The Heritage Ensemble morphed into American Folklore Theatre when it separated from the university.
-Over 25 years, AFT evolved from a story-telling concert-centric ensemble to a full-fledged theater organization that focuses on the creation and presentation of original full-book musicals appropriate for folks of any age.
+Over 25 years, AFT evolved from a story-telling concert-centric ensemble to a full-fledged theater organization.
+Our focus is on the creation and presentation of original full-book musicals appropriate for folks of any age.

 Absolutely.
-Many of our performers are members of the Actors Equity Association – a labor union that represents over 45,000 actors and stage managers working across the United States.
-Northern Sky conducts professional auditions in New York, Chicago, Minneapolis and Wisconsin and company members now perform regularly on and off-Broadway and at major regional theatres throughout the country.
+Many of our performers are members of the Actors Equity Association (AEA).
+AEA is a labor union that represents over 45,000 actors and stage managers working across the United States.
+Northern Sky conducts professional auditions in New York, Chicago, Minneapolis and Wisconsin.
+Many company members now perform regularly on and off-Broadway and at major regional theaters throughout the country.

 Where do Northern Sky Theater performances take place?

 During our summer season, we perform outdoors on Northern Sky’s stage at Peninsula State Park in Fish Creek, WI.
 The amphitheater is not covered – we perform under a canopy of stars.
 Seating at the amphitheater consists of sturdy wooden benches with backs, and seat cushions are available for rental.
-During the fall season, Northern Sky heads indoors to perform at its new Creative Center Gould Theater on the corners of County Roads A & F in Fish Creek and/or the Historic Ephraim Village Hall in Ephraim, WI.
+During the fall season, Northern Sky heads indoors to perform at its new Creative Center Gould Theater on the corners of County Roads A & F in Fish Creek.

-It is not necessary to have a State Park sticker to enter the park to see an Northern Sky performance.
-This exemption is applicable up to one hour prior to performance.
-If you plan to spend extra time in the park prior to showtime, day park passes run $7 for WI state residents, $10 for non-residents.
+It is not necessary to have a State Park sticker to enter the park to see a Northern Sky summer performance.
+However, this exemption is applicable only up to one hour prior to performances.
+If you plan to spend extra time in the park prior to showtime, day park passes cost around $8 for WI state residents and $11 for non-residents.

-The amphitheater is located in Peninsula State Park.
-Peninsula State Park has two entrances – the Fish Creek entrance and the Ephraim entrance.
+Located in Peninsula State Park, there are two entrances – the Fish Creek entrance and the Ephraim entrance.
 There will be many signs directing you to the amphitheater from both entrances.
-The parking lot for the Theatre is actually the overflow parking lot for Nicolet Beach.
+The parking lot for the amphitheater is actually the overflow parking lot for Nicolet Beach.
 Once you are parked in the lot, it’s only about a three or four minute walk to the amphitheater.
 Driving Directions…

 Is handicap access and accommodation available?

 Handicapped parking and seating is available.
-Handicapped signs at amphitheater entrance indicate designated parking area.
+Handicapped signs at the amphitheater entrance indicate designated parking areas.
 To reserve a backstage handicapped parking spot, please contact the Northern Sky office during business hours prior to the show to reserve space.
-Seating is limited.

 Sound enhancement devices are available at the Merchandise Stand to assist hearing impaired individuals.
 They can be checked out by leaving your driver’s license with staff.

-The Door Community Auditorium is located next to Gibraltar Schools on Highway 42 in Fish Creek.
-The auditorium is a state of the art comfortable and climate-controlled environment.
+The New Creative Center Gould Theater entrance is on County Road A in Fish Creek.
+The theater is a state of the art comfortable and climate-controlled environment.
 Handicapped parking and seating is available.
-Handicapped signs at main entrance near the auditorium indicate designated parking area.
-Loge seating is accessible for wheelchairs.
+Handicapped signs at main entrance near the auditorium indicate designated parking areas.
+Accessible for wheelchairs.

 Are dogs allowed at the shows?

 Yes; we do allow well-behaved dogs on leashes to attend with their family at our Summer State Park Amphitheater Shows Only.
-We do ask that your party sits on an aisle off the the right or left side and closer to the back in case your furry friend starts “singing along” with the show and you need to make a quick exit so as not to disturb the other patrons.
+We do ask that your party sits on an aisle off the the right or left side and closer to the back.
+This in just case your furry friend starts “singing along” with the show and you need to make a quick exit (so as not to disturb the other patrons).

 What if it rains?

 The show will go on if at all possible.
-Northern Sky will not cancel a show until show time, or even a bit after if the weather appears to be passing.
-If cancelled, and the show is less than half over, you will have the option of either a refund application (to be mailed to our office) or a rain check, which is good for any future Northern Sky performance without expiration.
-If a show is more than half over when interrupted, patrons will be issued rain checks only.
-If you choose not to attend, and the show goes on as scheduled, there are no refunds or exchanges.
+Northern Sky staff will wait to decide on cancelling a show until show time, or even a bit after if the weather appears to be passing.
+If the show is less than half over when called off, you will have the option of either a refund application (to be mailed to our office) or a rain check ticket, which is good for any future Northern Sky performance without expiration.
+Otherwise guests will be issued rain check tickets only.
+If you choose not to attend and the show goes on as scheduled, there are no refunds.

 Is there anything else that I might need to know about Northern Sky Theater shows?

 All Northern Sky shows are appropriate for all ages.
-The shows range in length from one to one and a half hours.
-Summer shows are all one-act shows with no intermission.
+The summer shows range in length from one to one and a half hours and are all one-act shows with no intermission.
 Fall shows run two to two and a half hours and typically have an intermission.
-Our concession stand at the park is filled with Northern Sky apparel, recordings, and other great items – all ready to purchase to take home with you!
+Our merchandise stand is filled with Northern Sky apparel, recordings, and other great items – all ready to purchase to take home with you!

 We do offer refreshments for sale at all our summer shows.
 Inside the amphitheater, you can enjoy your munchies while the performance is happening.
 You can bring drinks and food with you or purchase them at the Concession Booth.
-However, alcoholic beverages are not allowed in or around the amphitheater, and we ask that you please be mindful of noise, unwrapping all items before the performance begins.
+However, alcoholic beverages are not allowed in or around the amphitheater.
+Also, we ask that you please be mindful of noise, unwrapping all items before the performance begins.
 Water in a covered bottle is the only beverage/food item currently allowed in the Gould Theater.

 Is there any special information I need to know if I am bringing a group to the Northern Sky Park Amphitheater or the Fall Venues?

-If you have paid in advance, your group will already have your tickets – we mail out tickets if we have enough time to do so.
 Please be sure to arrive 30 minutes before show time in order to be seated.
 You will need to wait in line with your tickets, and please make sure that everyone has a ticket in hand.
 When you get to the usher who is taking tickets, identify the name of your group and tell him or her that you have group reserved seating.
-He or she will point you in the direction of the seating usher, who will seat you accordingly.
+He or she will point you in the direction of the seating usher, who will guide you accordingly.
 That’s all you have to do – other than sit back, relax, and enjoy the show, of course!
+More Group Info…